IOTechSystems/integration-test/docs/How-to-run-blackbox-testing.rst

 Deploy EdgeX
 ============

-Change directory to **path/to/blackbox-testing/**, execute below command:
+Change directory to **path/to/blackbox-testing/**, and execute the following command:

 .. code-block:: bash

         $ bash deploy-edgeX.sh

-Then we will see the console output like:
+The console displays output similar to the following:

 .. code-block:: bash